Board of Directors

 CTO and Founder

 An experienced corporate leader with expertise in developing novel neurovascular solutions Martin Dieck, serves as chairman of Synchron.
 He received his MBA from the University of California, Berkley and his Bachelor’s Degree in Biology from Willamette University.
-Prior to being appointed the Chairman of Syncrhon, he led Lazarus Effect Inc., a novel vascular interventional device, Nfocus Neuromedical, Inc., a developer of neurovascular intravascular devices, and Concentric Medical, Inc., which developed the first cleared thrombectomy device to treat large vessel ischemic stroke, which were acquired by Medtronic, Covidien and Stryker, respectively.
+Prior to being appointed as the Chairman of Syncrhon, he led Lazarus Effect Inc., a novel vascular interventional device, Nfocus Neuromedical, Inc., a developer of neurovascular intravascular devices, and Concentric Medical, Inc., which developed the first cleared thrombectomy device to treat large vessel ischemic stroke, which were acquired by Medtronic, Covidien and Stryker, respectively.
 Dieck also serves as a chairman for Serenity Medical, a managing member for Neuro Technology Investors LLC and executive chairman for Cerebrotech Medical.

 Rahul Sharma, MBBS